Milestone 1: Model

 Serialize

 Implement serialization using the visitor pattern.
 The end result is a string representation of the tree.
-You will primarily serialize trees as you test your code.
+You will primarily serialize trees so you can test and debug your code.
+You won't need to serialize trees for the actual spreadsheet.

-The format is not specified, but the string should show the operations and operands in a readable manner.
+The exact format of the serialization is not specified, but the string should show the operations and operands in a readable manner.
 Consider this expression and its serialization:

 product = new Multiply(